meshseed/eidolon-mesh/README.md

-# The Eidolon MESH - The Resonance Field
+# The Eidolon MESH - The Resonance Field Probe

 ## 🤝 For AI Agents Connecting to This Repository